Process description at the UWA Node

 The ICRAR UWA PhD selection panel ranks the applications; shortlisted applicants are interviewed (usually via skype), and successful candidates are then supported through the formal UWA application process.
 The full application is the second step, which begins by registering and logging into iATHENA.
 We expect that through this process we should be able to grant one or two new scholarships per round to the top applicants.

 The EoI is usually advertised on the AAS Job register ~2-3 months before the UWA formal deadline (see the current AAS advertisement ).
-Potential applicants are encouraged to start looking for a potential supervisor and seek his/her support (see project examples and contact information.
+Potential applicants are encouraged to start looking for a potential supervisor and seek his/her support.
+Further details on research projects at UWA are described on this page.
+(Make sure to select Project Node = ICRAR-UWA on the left panel).
 This usually involves sending potential supervisors a copy of your CV and have an informal Skype chat.

 Please check Detailed Instructions for completing the online iATHENA application form.